-In essence, the current study verified that a proposed program based on constructivist approach utilizing authentic materials is crucial and effective in improving first year preparatory students' EFL writing performance.
-Students developed their writing skills and obtained the relevant phrases, expressions and became able to organize their ideas to write other topics in a logic sequence.
-Furthermore, they learnt to cope with the difficulties, they encountered while writing through utilizing cohesive devises, team work and cooperative learning that helped them to stay on topic and keep writing going on.
-Also, students could benefit from videos, internet and electronic dictionary to acquire new vocabulary, expressions and phrases to produce their own knowledge that used in increasing their vocabulary and information about the topics they need to write.
-Even though, they needed more exposure to authentic materials activities as well as writing ones in order to master writing main skills and perform better with accurate syntax rules and attain new vocabulary, expressions and phrases to have more ideas and produce their own topics.
+In essence, the current study verified that a proposed program based on constructivist approach utilizing authentic materials is crucial and effective in improving first year preparatory students' EFL reading performance.
+Students developed their reading skills and obtained the relevant phrases, expressions and become able to organize their ideas to summaries the topic in a logic sequence.
+Furthermore, they learnt to cope with the difficulties, they encountered while reading through utilizing cohesive devises, team work and cooperative learning that help them to stay on topic and keep reading going on.
+Also, students could benefit from videos, internet and electronic dictionary to acquire new vocabulary, expressions and phrases to produce their own knowledge that used in increasing their vocabulary and information about the reading topics.
+Even though, they needed more exposure to authentic materials activities as well as reading ones in order to master reading main skills and perform better with accurate syntax rules and attain new vocabulary, expressions and phrases to have more ideas and produce their own topics.